Mackintosh and T.J.: Plot

 The pair find work at the 6666 Ranch run by Jim Webster, and MacKintosh impresses everyone when he breaks horses.
 T.J. is put to work cleaning up abandoned buildings.
 The work was to end after the horses were broken, but the man hired to trap coyotes was found with rabies, and Webster offers MacKintosh the sick man's job.
 He would live in a remote cabin, earn the wage of a ranch hand, plus get cash bounties for all coyotes he shoots.
 MacKintosh and T.J. settle in until accusations are made against the older man for his being too friendly to the battered wife of a ranch hand named Luke.
 At a birthday party for Webster Luke punches MacKintosh for standing next to his wife.
 MacKintosh says that he'll assume the alcohol Luke had been drinking caused his anger, so he'll forgive him.
 Then he warns that if Luke ever hits him again he'll beat him within an inch of his life.

 Late that evening a ranch hand, who is a Peeping Tom, is caught by Luke looking into a window at his wife.
 The two have a knock-down fight and the ranch hand grabs hold of a rock and bashes it against Luke's head, killing the man.
 When Luke's wife telephones for help several ranch hands show up, assume MacKintosh is responsible, and go after him.
 They are prevented from killing him by Webster arriving on the scene and saying that the man is innocent.
-The Peeping Tom ranch hand had been wracked with guilt, wrote down what happened, and hung himself from the top of a windmill.
+The Peeping Tom ranch hand had been wracked with guilt, wrote down what happened, and hanged himself from the top of a windmill.